FriendsOfCake/awesome-cakephp/README.md

 - [Notifier plugin](https://github.com/cakemanager/cakephp-notifier) - A plugin that makes creating and reading notifications easy.
 - ~~[Notification plugin](https://github.com/aschelch/cakephp-notification-plugin) - A plugin that provides an notification system.~~

-## Settings
-*Plugins for working with settings.*

-- [Settings plugin](https://github.com/cakemanager/cakephp-settings) - A plugin to manage your settings via your database.

 ## I18n
 *Plugins for I18n (Internationalization) and L10n (Localization)*